GoldCoops/ColourScroller/README.md

 ## How to Use

 * Bind keys in your controls for: Base Key, Scroll Row, Scroll Single.
-* To scroll, hold the Base Key then press the Scroll Row key or the Scroll Single key while using the mouse wheel or keyboard scroll input to move to the next variant.
+* To scroll, hold the Base Key then press the Scroll Row key or the Scroll Single key while using the mouse wheel to move to the next variant.
-* If Base Key is unbound, it is optional and you can use Scroll Row or Scroll Single alone.
+* If Base Key is unbound, it is optional and you can use Scroll Row or Scroll Single without it.
 * Scroll Single: cycles only the selected item (keeps NBT and count).
 Example: white wool -> light gray wool -> gray wool.
 * Scroll Row: finds all items in your hotbar that share the same family as the selected item and sets them to the same variant you scrolled to.
 Example: selected white concrete; stained glass, wool, and powdered concrete in the hotbar will also change to the corresponding shade.